 I ate each piece ever so slowly, being sure to savor each flavor and texture of every single heavenly bite.

 Nothing else was needed except possibly a little touch of soy sauce.
 The flavors, the textures, the rice, the fresh seafood.
-All masterfully prepared and presented.
+All were masterfully prepared and presented.
 Did you forget that you are sitting in an airport?

 Sweet shrimp (Amaebi): absolutely divine.
 Perfection in one bite.
 I ended up ordering more (check out the review below)